AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

-  -FileQuietDelay             Timespan of no file activity before processing begins. [default: 00:00:05] -ProcessingFolder           Move files to this folder during processing. [default: Processing] -UploadedFolder             Move files to this folder after successful uploads. [default: Uploaded] -FailedFolder               Move files to this folder if an upload error occurs. [default: Failed]
+  -FileQuietDelay             Timespan of no file activity before processing begins. [default: 00:00:05] -ProcessingFolder           Move files to this folder during processing. [default: Processing] -UploadedFolder             Move files to this folder after successful uploads. [default: Uploaded] -PartialFolder              Move files to this folder if when partial uploads are performed to avoid duplicates. [default: PartialUploads]
+  -FailedFolder               Move files to this folder if an upload error occurs. [default: Failed]

 Use the @optionsFile syntax to read more options from a file.

   Each line in the file is treated as a command line option.
   Blank lines and leading/trailing whitespace is ignored.
+  Comment lines begin with a # or // marker.
 ```